saptar/DSA/README.md

 # Data Structure examples and practise

-This is the repository of my practise code for various well know data structure
+This is the repository of my practise code for various well known data structure